GoogleCloudPlatform/functions-framework-php/README.md

 [Google Cloud Functions](https://cloud.google.com/functions/docs) does _not_ have native support for PHP.
 Furthermore, it _can not_ use custom Function Frameworks.

-To get around these restrictions, we can use a Knative-based hosting platform such as [Cloud Run](https://cloud.google.com/run/docs) or Cloud Run on GKE](https://cloud.google.com/run/docs/gke/setup).
+To get around these restrictions, we can use a Knative-based hosting platform such as [Cloud Run](https://cloud.google.com/run/docs) or [Cloud Run on GKE](https://cloud.google.com/run/docs/gke/setup).

 ## Cloud Run/Cloud Run on GKE